bmaag90/magic-the-gpt/README.md

 spirit supprener, {3}{g}, creature — spirit,
-reach (this creature can block creatures with flying.) cascade (when you cast this spell, exile cards from the top of your library until you exile a nonland card that costs less. ou may cast it without paying its mana cost. put the exiled cards on the bottom of your library in a random order.), power 6, toughness 5
+reach (this creature can block creatures with flying.) cascade (when you cast this spell, exile cards from the top of your library until you exile a nonland card that costs less. you may cast it without paying its mana cost. put the exiled cards on the bottom of your library in a random order.), power 6, toughness 5
 ```